brewster/front_end_loader/README.md

 This display accepts the following keyboard controls:

 * c - reset the data
+* d - write the contents of the screen to the debug file
 * p - pause the scripts, so the data will remain static and no requests will be made
 * s - start the scripts again when paused